MITgcm/MITgcm/verification/lab_sea/README.md

 version of this verification experiment.
 This verification experiment uses the 'divided adjoint'.

-To compile the adjoint, one must enable the divded adjoint with the compile-time flag `USE_DIVA`, the location of which is specified in the file `build/genmake_local`.
+To compile the adjoint, one must enable the divided adjoint with the compile-time flag `USE_DIVA`, the location of which is specified in the file `build/genmake_local`.
 To wit,